Thierry-Celestin/Introduction-to-Cloud_Computing-AWS-Azure-GCLP-/README.md

 [![Python 3.9.22](https://github.com/Thierry-Celestin/Introduction-to-Cloud_Computing-AWS-Azure-GCLP-/actions/workflows/main.yml/badge.svg)](https://github.com/Thierry-Celestin/Introduction-to-Cloud_Computing-AWS-Azure-GCLP-/actions/workflows/main.yml)

 # Introduction-to-Cloud_Computing-AWS-Azure-GCLP-
 This repo is a brief scaffold project for beginners into AWS, AZURE and GCP.
-It consists of laying down a comprehensive view of continuous integration and continuous delivery
+It consists of laying down a comprehensive view of continuous integration and continuous delivery.
+This is a repo for building out Github Actions and Tricks.
+I test multiple clouds

 ## Steps to run this project